 Our stock is currently traded on NASDAQ, but we can provide no assurance that we will be able to maintain an active trading market on NASDAQ or any other exchange in the future.
 If an active trading market does not develop, you may have difficulty selling any of our shares of common stock that you buy.
-In addition, the trading price of our common stock may be highly volatile and could be subject to wide fluctuations in response to various factors, some of which are beyond our control.
+In addition, the trading price of our common stock may be highly volatile.
+During the last twelve months, our common stock traded as high as \$26.11 per share and as low as \$4.13 per share.
+The trading price of our common stock could continue to be subject to wide fluctuations in price in response to various factors, some of which are beyond our control.
 These factors include:

-- actual or anticipated quarterly variation in our results of operations or the results of our competitors; - announcements of secondary offerings; - announcements by us or our competitors of new commercial products, significant contracts, commercial relationships or capital commitments; - issuance of new or changed securities analysts' reports or recommendations for our stock; - developments or disputes concerning our intellectual property or other proprietary rights; - commencement of, or our involvement in, litigation; - market conditions in the oxygen therapy market; - reimbursement or legislative changes in the oxygen therapy market; - failure to complete significant sales; - manufacturing disruptions that could occur if we were unable to successfully expand our production in our current or an alternative facility or due to any other reason; - any future sales of our common stock or other securities; - any major change to the composition of our board of directors or management; - announcements by us or our competitors of significant acquisitions, strategic partnerships, joint ventures or capital commitments; - the other factors described in this "Risk Factors" section; and - general economic conditions and slow or negative growth of our markets.
+- actual or anticipated quarterly variation in our results of operations or the results of our competitors; - announcements of secondary offerings; - announcements by us or our competitors of new commercial products, significant contracts, commercial relationships, or capital commitments; - issuance of new or changed securities analysts' reports or recommendations for our stock; - developments or disputes concerning our intellectual property or other proprietary rights; - commencement of, or our involvement in, litigation; - market conditions in the oxygen therapy market;

+- reimbursement or legislative changes in the oxygen therapy market; - failure to complete significant sales; - manufacturing disruptions that could occur if we were unable to successfully expand our production in our current or an alternative facility or due to any other reason; - any future sales of our common stock or other securities; - any major change to the composition of our board of directors or management; - announcements by us or our competitors of significant acquisitions, strategic partnerships, joint ventures, or capital commitments; - the other factors described in this "Risk Factors" section; and - general economic conditions and slow or negative growth of our markets.

 The stock market in general and market prices for the securities of technology-based companies like ours in particular, have from time-to-time experienced volatility that often has been unrelated to the operating performance of the underlying companies.
 These broad market and industry fluctuations may adversely affect the market price of our common stock, regardless of our operating performance.
-In several recent situations where the market price of a stock has been volatile, holders of that stock have instituted securities class action litigation against the company that issued the stock.